iustin/corydalis/INSTALL.md

 * jquery-metadata
 * jquery-tablesorter

-These are not distributed with the application, instead they're expected to be served from an external server under the 'javascripturl` configuration key; more precisely, the URLs that will be referenced will be:

-* `$javascripturl/jquery/jquery.js`
-* `$javascripturl/jquery-metadata/jquery.metadata.js`
-* `$javascripturl/jquery-tablesorter/jquery.tablesorter.js`

-Without these, file table sorting will not work.
+These are distributed with the application, so there's no need to do anything, unless you want to use newer version of them; just update the files in the `static/` subdirectory.

-Once all these are in place, just run the binary with the `Production` argument, which will load the `Production` settings from the config
+Once all these are in place, just run the binary, which will load the settings from the environment (if the environment variables are defined) or otherwise from config file or finally it will use compiled-in defaults:
-file:

-        $ ./corydalis Production
+        $ ./corydalis

 I've also seen that due to the nontrivial amount of memory used by all the filename tracking, the periodic idle GCs use non-trivial amount of CPU time; increasing the idle GC timeout helps - I use slightly more than one minute:

-        $ ./corydalis Production +RTS -I63
+        $ ./corydalis +RTS -I63

+## Note about the session key

+The application needs a session key for the client session cookies.
+If the file `config/client_session_key.aes` does not exist, it will be automatically created; however, deleting it and restarting the binary will invalidate any existing sessions.